mstack/bootcamp-azure-application-insights/README.md

 	![002 Select the Web Application project template][2]

-5. Build and run the application to make sure everything is working.
+5. Build (CTRL+SHIFT+B) and run (F5) the application to make sure everything is working.
 If everything is OK the web application should show up in your predefined browser with a title identical to the name of the project you set earlier.

 	![003 Build and run your ASP.NET Core project][3]